Want to be part of a unique network of preppers helping other preppers? If you’d like to help a fellow prepper, be an “ant.”

 They work together to provide other members basic supplies during disasters.
 In a nutshell, they do that by relaying buckets of supplies, called supply pods, to any member that needs them.

-The network founder is Timothy French, and he’s this week’s guest on DestinySurvival Radio.
+The network founder is Timothy French, and he was my guest on DestinySurvival Radio.
 Listen in and find out how you can make a difference in the lives of other preppers and how other preppers can help you.

 In late 2010 I learned of Tim French and his organization from Donna Miller of Miller’s Grain House.
 I did an interview with him for DestinySurvival Radio, but that was in 2011.
 If you’re curious, view what I wrote about that first chat here.